ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Experimental Setting

 \subsection{Evaluation}

 In this section, we first present the dataset used to evaluate our proposed approaches.
 We then assess the performance of the various methods described in Section~\ref{CL_method} across different CL scenarios.
 Finally, we conclude with a discussion of the results and their implications.
-We evaluate the overall performance of CL methods using two key metrics: final accuracy (\textbf{ACC}) and performance gap (\textbf{gap}) \cite{FANAN2025110459}.

-The accuracy metric represents the classification accuracy computed on the entire test set after the model has been trained on the final task in the CL sequence.
-It reflects the model’s ability to retain knowledge across all previously seen tasks.
+We evaluate the performance of the continual learning (CL) methods using final accuracy (\textbf{ACC}), performance gap (\textbf{gap})~\cite{FANAN2025110459}, weighted precision (\textbf{W-Prec.}), weighted recall (\textbf{W-Rec.}), weighted F1-score (\textbf{W-F1.}), and macro F1-score.
+These metrics allow us to assess not only the final classification accuracy, but also the stability of each method across classes and previously learned tasks.